ceph/ceph/doc/releases/octopus.rst

-v15.1.0 Octopus
+v15.2.0 Octopus
 ===============

-.. note: This is a release candidate and not (yet) intended for production use.

-These are draft notes for the upcoming Octopus release.
+This is the first stable release of Ceph Octopus.

 Major Changes from Nautilus
 ---------------------------